by Nancy Armitage

 Tea Scones (London):

-Claridge’s Apple Cinnamon Scones (Claridge Hotel London England, HEH June 1913)
+Claridge’s Apple Cinnamon Scones (Claridge Hotel London England, H.E.
+Huntington stayed there as a guest of Joseph Duveen in June of 1913)

 Homemade “Devonshire Cream” Recipe: 1 pt. heavy cream with 3 T. superfine sugar.
 In a medium bowl, add cream & sugar.
 With an electric blender, whip the cream until it is almost the consistency of butter.
-Place in a fancy fine bone china bowl & place saran wrap over.
-Place in refrigerator until ready to use.
+Place in a fancy fine bone china bowl or crystal bowl & place saran wrap over.
+Place in refrigerator until ready to use at your tea party.

 Savories (London):